AARP Tax-Aide program

 - Age limit: Not available

-The AARP Tax-Aide program will be held Wednesdays (by appointment only; call Jill Parrot at 509-493-3068 for an appointment) at the Pioneer Center in White Salmon between now and April 10.
+The AARP Tax-Aide program will be held Thursdays from 2-7 p.m. at the Hood River Valley Adult Center between now and April 11.
 Volunteers provide free assistance for low- and moderate-income taxpayers, with special attention to those 60 and older.

 The kinds of returns that are within the scope of the program have narrowed this year.
 Volunteers cannot assist taxpayers with rental income, with businesses expenses greater than $5,000, with business losses or with home office deductions.

 Taxpayers whose primary income comes from wages, unemployment, retirement income, interest, dividends and simple capital gains are encouraged to avail themselves of this free service.
 Taxpayers must bring with them proof of ID, Social Security and taxpayer ID numbers, a copy of last year’s income tax return, all W-2 forms and 1099 forms showing interest/dividends, unemployment, investment, pension, annuity and Social Security income.